Boone - the Early Years

 “Thank you, Sir.
 I now understand a lot more about why the new states coming into the Union is such an issue for some.
 What’s your understanding of the laws on slavery at the federal level, Sir?”

 The teacher turns to Boone, and says, “This is strictly between you and me, Boone.
 It’s my belief the federal government doesn’t have the constitutional right to make laws for or against slavery for the country as a whole.
 The way the constitution and laws are written I’m sure they see it that way as well.
 The Northwest Territory Ordinance codified the right for the federal government to make laws on slavery for the federal territory, but not the states.
 They left the decision up to the states to do.
 At this point the decision for or against slavery is up to each state, and the federal government can’t do a thing about changing it within a state.
 Nor does anyone at the federal level want to go about upsetting the way things are.
 However, if some pro or anti-slavery people push things too far I expect others in the federal government will push back, and part of the push back will be to find a way to give them the power to make such laws in a way to make them binding on all of the states.
-However, the extremists on both sides of the question don’t agree with me.
+The extremists on both sides of the question don’t agree with me.
 That’s why the concern about new states not being balanced.
 I don’t think they need to be balanced, but others worry what the outcomes will be if they aren’t balanced.
 However, the bigger issue, for some, is they wish to expand their plantations by obtaining large tracts of land in the new territories or states, and then set up to operate how they do here with lots of slaves.
 It’s this group that are the biggest concern for me.
 They insist no other state or federal government has the right to tell them not to own slaves, but they insist they have the right to tell the other states they have to permit them to have slaves within their state.
 That sort of blind holding to a single point of view without any give or acceptance of the other to have an opinion different to yours will only lead to major trouble.
 The same problem exists with those who have the exact opposite view on slavery.”

 While they continue with the work they’re doing the two talk on the issues raised for a lot longer.
 Boone has a lot to think about when he goes home that night.
 He talks about the content of the discussion with both Mary and Heidi, but he doesn’t say who he talked with.
-He’s a bit surprised when both the ladies not only agree with what he was told, but expand on it, a lot, from what they’ve seen during their long lives.
+He’s a bit surprised when both of the ladies not only agree with what he was told, but expand on it, a lot, from what they’ve seen during their long lives.

 Some months later, on a cold snowy day in mid December 1859, Boone is stacking wood beside the fireplace in one of the rooms used by the teaching staff when the staff start a discussion about the recent calls for secession from some of the political leaders in the Southern States.
 One of the teachers claims it is possible for them to secede, because it has been done twice before in the War of Independence and again in 1786 when the Constitution of the USA replaced the Articles of Confederation.